HumlabLu/HumlabLu/README.md

 LTA is developed at Humlab Lund university 2019 - 2021 and is a tool for presenting surveys in participants' mobile phones.
 LTA consists of three repositories:
 #### Web app
-an admin web app where administrators manage participants and surveys
+an admin web app where administrators manage participants, surveys and collected data
 #### LangTrackAppIphone
 written in Swift using Xcode
 #### LangTrackAppAndroid